Noriller/easy-tailwind/README.md

 Today it works with Tailwind v3, I'm not sure if with lower versions or for higher versions.
 As long as the `content` part doesn't change, then you can just import and use it.
 If it changes, you have the `replacer` for the transformations (as long as it supports it), but expect updates as soon as possible.

+### Possible roadmap

+It's way easier to get a match that captures too much than an group that matches only what is needed.

+I'm thinking on using RegExp to narrow down and a custom, string manipulation, function to get only what's needed.
+This would mean being able to use anything inside `EasyTailwind` (Aside from rules 1 and 2).

 ## Work with me